melosaiyan/scripts-and-notes/Linux-Install-Notes.md

   - Make sure EFI partition is mounted
   - After regenerating mkinitcpio, make sure /boot/grub/grub.cfg is modified to point to new .img on /boot

+Virt-Manager Tips

+  - If network default not active issue comes up, do "sudo virsh net-start default"

 ## General Linux Tasks